5 Edge Computing Statistics You Should Watch in 2020

 Connected devices are already being implemented for a variety of uses in the healthcare industry, and the market for IoT medical applications is expected to skyrocket in the coming years.
 From wearable IoT edge devices that gather valuable patient data to diagnostic devices designed to operate far from the reach of provider networks, these innovations have the potential to revolutionize healthcare delivery and expand services to millions of people.

 Edge computing IoT will make it all possible.
-Not only will it empower IoT healthcare devices, it will facilitate the software applications used by telemedicine programs that allow doctors to reach previously underserved patients and provide fast, convenient evaluations over mobile devices.
+Not only will it empower IoT healthcare devices, but it will also facilitate the software applications used by telemedicine programs that allow doctors to reach previously underserved patients and provide fast, convenient evaluations over mobile devices.
 Data centers implementing edge architecture can also help healthcare providers and their technology partners meet the complex compliance standards that protect patient healthcare data.
 For all these reasons, healthcare remains one of the most exciting edge computing examples.

 Without an edge computing network, however, those digital interactions will be a latency-plagued mess.
 A network of edge data centers will make it possible for AR devices to provide a seamless and fully-functional experience.
 While mobile gaming and social media apps have been the primary beneficiaries of AR technology thus far, edge computing framework will greatly improve its viability, unlocking a variety of additional applications for consumers.